U-T100/AAscore/README.md

 - [RXNMapper](https://github.com/rxn4chemistry/rxnmapper)

 ## Usage
 You can adjust the arguments of the `calculate_AAscore` function in `AAscore.py` to fit your specific needs.
 There's no need to change the other arguments.
-The reaction prediction model is included in `model_t5chem.zip`, so just extract it. **Also, make sure to use aromatic (not kekule) SMILES that have been canonicalized with RDKit for your compound data.**
+The reaction prediction model is included in `model_t5chem.zip`, so just extract it to use. **Also, make sure to use aromatic (not kekule) SMILES that have been canonicalized with RDKit for your compound data.**
 ~~~python
 input_cpd       = 'COC1=CC=C(CNC(=O)[C@H]2CC(=O)N(C3=CC=C(S(N)(=O)=O)C=C3)[C@@H]2C2=CC=C(Cl)C=C2)C=C1' # Target compound for calculating AAscore
 model_path      = 'path/to/your/model/' # Reaction prediction model (T5Chem) path